ananth0012345/POPL-Project-Group-11-/README.md

 External libraries like rsa, rand, and hex are utilized, and their use aligns with memory safety principles as they are expected to be implemented with those considerations.
 Difficulties and Experiences:

-### Transition from C to Rust:

-Moving from the C-style manual memory management to Rust's ownership model might pose challenges.
-Ensuring lifetimes and borrowing are appropriately managed could be an initial difficulty.
-Understanding External Libraries:

-Incorporating and understanding external libraries, such as rsa and hex, might require familiarity with their documentation and potentially adjusting code to match their conventions.
-Error Handling Paradigm Shift:

-Shifting from C-style error handling to Rust's Result type might be challenging initially.
-Ensuring comprehensive error checking is crucial for robust code.
-Ensuring Memory Safety in Cryptographic Operations:

-Given the sensitivity of cryptographic operations, thorough testing and validation are essential to ensure memory safety, avoiding potential vulnerabilities.

 ### Comparitive Analysis
 Justify the results regarding why Rust exhibited better performance in the majority of benchmark tests conducted.
 We will analyze how Rust manages memory safety in comparison to C by conducting a comparative analysis of code snippets that provide similar functionalities, **as suggested by Prof. Kunal Korgaonkar during Milestone 1**